-Users can buy assets with a debit card or check just like with regular bank accounts.
+Using these accounts, you can buy assets with a debit card or check, just like with regular bank accounts.
 However, you don’t technically own these funds.
 Rocket Dollar maintains legal ownership to prevent you from violating IRS regulations regarding the separation of investment and personal-use funds.

 This distinction allows Rocket Dollar users to make tax-advantaged investments in a variety of assets.

 Generally, it takes tons of paperwork and other special accommodations to purchase alternative assets through a retirement account.
 Most 401(k) and IRA accounts don’t allow alternative asset investing because the legal process is so complicated.

 However, Rocket Dollar’s approach makes it easy to expand your investing horizons while maintaining tax advantages.